- 1 (the middle distance) The part of a real or painted landscape between the foreground and the background.More example sentences

 - Nearby, a middle aged woman stares vacantly into the middle distance as a young girl walks past on her way to the shops, where workers are unlocking doors and switching off alarms.

-- 2 [as modifier] Athletics Denoting or relating to a race distance of between 800 and 5,000 metres: middle-distance runnersMore example sentences
+- 2 [usually as modifier] Track & Field A race distance of between 800 and 5,000 meters: middle-distance runnersMore example sentences

 - Then, as now, they were nearly always used in middle-distance races.